SaphireFalcon/real_career/README.md

 ### Unsupported Mods

-At the moment none are known.
-Please report any problems with other mods.
+- ReStock (ReStock+) need to fix the models that are reused from stock.

 ## Starting the game